-- Driving style

-- Tire pressure

-- Distance driven

-- Performance tires, tires with a speed rating of V or higher, and summer tires typically have a reduced tread life.
+- Driving style. - Tire pressure Improper cold tire inflation pressures can cause uneven wear patterns to develop across the tire tread.
+These abnormal wear patterns will reduce tread life, resulting in the need for earlier tire replacement. - Distance driven. - Performance tires, tires with a speed rating of V or higher, and summer tires typically have a reduced tread life.
 Rotation of these tires per the vehicle maintenance schedule is highly recommended.